Gratz College High School (JCHS)

 Arthur recently had two academic books published.
 In 2014, Palgrave Macmillan (London & New York) published “The Development of Managerial Culture.”
 In 2016, Anthem Press (London & New York) published his book, “Religion and Contemporary Management.”
 Arthur was appointed to the Board of Governors of Gratz College in 2017.

-Elana-Beth Rosen now Chava Bat Sheva Rosen (‘13) Jerusalem
+Elana-Beth Rosen (‘13) now Chava Bat Sheva Rosen, Jerusalem.

 Ishak Ibrahimzadeh (MAJS ‘14) Istanbul

-Nikki Marczak (MA Holocaust and Genocide Studies ’15), publishes chapter on enslavement of Armenian and Yazidi women.
+Nikki Marczak (MA Holocaust and Genocide Studies ’15) published a chapter on the enslavement of Armenian and Yazidi women.
 Click here.

 Professor Emeritus Dr. Saul Wachs, (BHL’51), and Dr. Michael Schatz (Ed.D.
 ‘15, MAJEd, ‘13, Gratz College High School, ‘85) announce their second joint publication: Studies In Jewish Education In Honor Of Dr. Lifsa B. Schacther (Trofford Press, 2017).